 Each year at the time of their annual recertification resident compliance with the community service requirement will be determined and exemption status will be reverified.
 Residents will be notified of this at least 90 days before the recertification date and required documentation will be specified in the notice.
-If a resident does date and required documentation will be specified in the notice.
 If a resident does not complete community service as required he or she will have one additional year to make up the required service.
 If the non-compliant resident does not do so or leave the unit, lease termination proceedings will commence.